LarryWright1967/nnPlay/nnPlay/ReadMe.md

 ﻿

+I'm not sure if it maters but at leaset one example I'm reading about is suggesting that each individual backprop through the network should be handeled individually.
+This means that as each layer is computed each backprop to the previous node must be saved in the node.
+This would imply an array of backprop values that should be computed and transfered to the previous layer.
+This would also imply that the calculations become exponential with the layers and neuron count.
+It seams that if possible each node should have it's gradient compiled to avoide un-necessary calculations.
+This will only work however, if all of the same nurons are active for all calculations in this sequence.
+Implying that this can not be done for batches.

 201910271400
 Two items I'm not sure how to handle.
  - do I update all of the weights of each convolution based on the backpropagation or only for those instances